 - 3.4.1 Each year at enrolment, students will be asked to declare any relevant criminal convictions or pending charges. - 3.4.2 Enrolled students are required to inform UWS of any relevant criminal convictions or pending charges during their time as a student at the University.
-Declarations should be made without delay. - 3.4.3 Students should provide this information by completing the 'Criminal Convictions and Charges Declaration Form', which is available on Moodle and returning it to confidential@uws.ac.uk.
+Declarations should be made without delay. - 3.4.3 Students should provide this information by completing the 'Criminal Convictions and Charges Declaration Form', located in Criminal Convictions Disclosure | UWS | University of the West of Scotland .Completed forms are to be returned to confidential@uws.ac.uk.